-The Green History Project will be holding a reception and exhibition in the Purbeck Lounge to mark the public launch of the project.
+The Green History Project will be holding a reception and exhibition on the first evening of conference, to mark the public launch of the project.
 Green-History is dedicated to documenting the early history of the Green Movement in the UK from 1972 to 1989.

 The exhibition will show the early history of the party and display a selection of material uncovered so far including music and film.
 Brief informal ten-minute-talks will cover a wide range of topics - how the name and position of the party evolved from Movement for Survival to PEOPLE to Ecology and then Green Party, how we communicated and campaigned before there were mobile phones, or internet or email, how the strands of Ecology, Animal Rights, Peace, Feminism, Anarchism and much more all interacted with the “Alternative” scene to create a green movement that won over 15% of the popular vote in 1989.

 • Connect green party members with their history and a wider perspective

 • Attract and include members of the wider green movement outside GPEW to connect with their shared history

 • Connect with sources of additional materials for the Green-History.uk project before they disappear

 • Recruit additional people to join in with the Green History Collective taking the project forward

 • Promulgate the importance of learning from and disseminating our shared history as counter to the current dominant historical narrative.

 Much of the early history of the green movement is undocumented and uncatalogued.
 Archive material all exists in paper form, or in individual’s memories.
 Much is getting lost as people pass on, and their attics get cleared out, and memories fade.

 The green movement has always been very diverse – one of its strengths – but also a weakness in that there is little in the way of a widely known shared history which could inform and strengthen each new generation of activists across the whole movement.